Legacy of Little Mountain shows devastating failure of B.C. Liberals' housing strategy, say critics, former residents

 Last week, Steenhuisen and other Little Mountain housing activists marked 10 years since the province announced it had sold the complex to a private developer, who quickly made plans to demolish it.
 While critics continue to cite its demolition as the failed testing ground for B.C.'s approach to social housing, Steenhuisen remembers the vibrant social housing community where people looked out for each other.

-"There were a few times where the local grocery store in their sale flier would have a 25-pound bag of flour for six or seven dollars," Steenhuisen says.
+"There were a few times where the local grocery store in their sale flyer would have a 25-pound bag of flour for six or seven dollars," Steenhuisen says.
 "So my Mom and I would split that cost and then I'd take the bag of flour to that family because I knew the mother baked and that way she could do bread....she'd have a way to tide it over."

 "People took care of one another's kids.
 That kind of thing existed when I was young, it existed until 2009."